azhx/blagoblag/content/blog/2019/jan/6/security-wish-list-2019.rst

   BLE+NFC).
 This would mostly be accomplished by removing the need for BLE keys, via iOS support for NFC keys, but cost reduction in other variants would also be valuable.
-* My bank to offer U2F support.
+* My bank to offer security key support.
 * Just once when talking to someone about security, I'd like them to have heard of security keys before I spoke to them.